d2osborn/Power-Outages/README.md

 # Hypothesis Testing

 In the hypothesis test, I used a permutation test because I wanted to check whether the two distributions look like they were drawn from the same population distribution.
-In my test, I proposed that there is **a significant difference in the distribution of `DEMAND.LOSS.MW` across different levels of `TOTAL.SALES`**.
-In this case, different levels of `TOTAL.SALES` are High Sales (>= `TOTAL.SALES`.median()) and Low Sales (< `TOTAL.SALES`.median()).
-This investigation is important in understanding the relationship between electricity consumption and severity of power outages, as energy companies could then consider electricity consumption levels as a risk factor when predicting the severity and location for future power outage.
-I chose difference in group means as my test statistic instead of absolute difference in group means because I am interested in the direction of the relationship.
-Specifically, I want to determine if higher electricity consumption (high sales) is associated with greater or lesser demand loss in megawatts compared to lower electricity consumption (low sales).
+In my test, I proposed that **higher electricity consumption (high sales) leads to higher demand loss in megawatts (MW) compared to lower electricity consumption (low sales)**.
+In this case, different levels of `TOTAL.SALES` are defined as High Sales (>= `TOTAL.SALES`.median()) and Low Sales (< `TOTAL.SALES`.median()).
+This investigation is important for understanding the relationship between electricity consumption and the severity of power outages.
+Energy companies could then consider electricity consumption levels as a risk factor when predicting the severity and location of future power outages.
+I chose the difference in group means as my test statistic instead of the absolute difference in group means because I am interested in the direction of the relationship.
+Specifically, I want to determine if higher electricity consumption (high sales) is associated with greater demand loss in megawatts compared to lower electricity consumption (low sales).

 **Null Hypothesis (H0)**: There is no significant difference in the distribution of `DEMAND.LOSS.MW` across different levels of `TOTAL.SALES`.

-**Alternative Hypothesis (H1)**: There is a significant difference in the distribution of `DEMAND.LOSS.MW` across different levels of `TOTAL.SALES`.
+**Alternative Hypothesis (H1)**: Higher levels of `TOTAL.SALES` are associated with greater `DEMAND.LOSS.MW`.

 **Test Statistic**: Difference in group means between `DEMAND.LOSS.MW` of high and low levels of `TOTAL.SALES`.

-**Significance Level**: 0.05
+**Significance Level**: Standard 0.05

-After performing permutation tests with 10,000 simulations, I found that the **observed difference** is 326.1661476961919 and the **p-value** is 0.047.
+After performing permutation tests with 10,000 simulations, I found that the **observed difference** is 326.1661476961919 and the **p-value** is 0.0455.
 The plot below shows the empirical distribution of the test statistic for the permutation test.
 <iframe
   src="assets/hypothesis-test.html"
   width="800"